I never thought it was a skill. I thought everybody saw this stuff.

 You have the skills.
 I’ll sell them.
 I’ll learn the rest along the way.

-I know what you’re thinking.
-“Paralegal, sales, project manager, Zoho consultant, now AI — which one is the actual expertise?”
+“Paralegal, sales, consultant, now AI — which one is the actual expertise?”
+All of them.

 Two founders.
 Both in the work.
 Every project.

-I’m the one who sits between you and the technical chaos and makes it make sense — which means I run discovery, map your workflows, figure out what actually needs to be built, and then build it, direct Michael to build it, or tell you honestly when something off-the-shelf is the right call.
+I sit between you and the technical chaos and make it make sense.
+I run discovery, map your workflows, figure out what actually needs to be built, and then build it — or direct Michael to build it — or tell you honestly when something off-the-shelf is the right call.
 No agenda either way.
-The right answer is the right answer.

 I won’t disappear after delivery.
-And I won’t walk away from a puzzle that isn’t solved yet — it’s genuinely not in my nature.
+And I won’t walk away from a puzzle that isn’t solved yet.

 Michael is the builder.
 A DNN developer since 2004, he handles front-end development, platform architecture, and the deep technical work that keeps everything running.
 His contributions are in the DNN community codebase — he’s been building at that level long enough that other developers recognize his name.